LucasLivrone/serverless-url-shortener/README.md

 ``terraform-docs`` is a utility to generate documentation from Terraform modules in various output formats.

-It can be triggered by GitHub Actions thanks to the following workflow: **[.github/workflows/terraform-docs.yaml](.github/workflows/terraform-docs.yaml)**
+It can be automatically triggered by GitHub Actions thanks to the following workflow: **[.github/workflows/terraform-docs.yaml](.github/workflows/terraform-docs.yaml)**

 The documentation it generates is located at **[docs/terraform-docs.md](docs/terraform-docs.md)**